realm/realm-core/doc/manual_draft.md

 integral non-negative number of seconds since midnight (UTC), 1 January 1970, not counting leap seconds.

-Please not that it is not currently possible to store a date that preceeds the year 1970.
-WE are working on an improved date/time representation that does not have this limitation.
+Please note that it is not currently possible to store a date that preceeds the year 1970.
+We are working on an improved date/time representation that does not have this limitation.